sgupt1802/Myreact_tutorial/Readme.md

 ## How to Run the Code

-Include instructions on how to run your projects locally.
-For example:

 1. Clone the repository: `git clone https://github.com/your-username/React-Learning-Journey.git`
 2. Navigate to the project folder: `cd` *project name*
 3. Install dependencies: `npm install` and `tailwind` dependencies if you find the tailwind.config.js in the project.